 - The subsequent history of astronomy was revolutionized at

 D. Kepler (d.
 1630)

-Mathematician.
+A German mathematician.
 His picture is at the right.

-more accurate than any previous.
+but much more accurate than any previous.

 Without any deliberate intent, Kepler introduces

 the conceptual foundation of modern empirical science: